 Contested adoption proceedings have five general stages:

-For answers to your questions concerning contested adoption and your rights as a prospective adoptive parent or a birth parent, please contact Jeanne T. Tate, P.A. at email@example.com or 813.258.3355.
-Jeanne has focused her practice on adoption law for over 30 years.
-We have a record of successful trial and appellate representation, several board certified adoption attorneys, and earned recognition for our capacity to handle the most complex cases.
+For answers to your questions concerning contested adoption and your rights as a prospective adoptive parent or a birth parent, please contact Tate Healey Webster at [email protected] or 813.258.3355.
+The attorneys at Tate Healey Webster have focused their practice on adoption law for a combined total of over 120 years and have helped complete thousands of adoptions.
+Click HERE to learn what considerations to take into account when selecting an adoption attorney.

 Click HERE if you have questions about what financial resources may be available to assist you on your adoption journey.